Matrixien/alx-low_level_programming/README.md

-This is for c programming
+read me for 0x0A argc argv